Connect with Admissions FAQs

 Please reach out to your Admissions Counselor and we would be happy to assist you.

 Congratulations!
-We look forward to welcoming you to Mason this spring!
+We look forward to welcoming you to Mason!
 You can find your Next Steps for Admitted Students in your application decision portal; log in and scroll down to the section below your decision and application checklist.
 You can also find information on the Next Steps for Admitted International Students page.

-All information on requirements for an I-20 form can be found on George Mason’s International Admissions website under the International Student Visa Information tab.
+All information on requirements for an I-20 form can be found on George Mason’s International Student Visa Information website.

 You will also receive emails from Admissions giving you step-by-step guides on what documents to assemble and submit.